 Now let’s go back to the official broadcasters we spoke of at the beginning of the article.
 We’re referring to CBS, ESPN, FOX, and NBC that have been broadcasting NFL matches for quite some time.

 Despite bringing the matches live to your screens, you should know that not all broadcasts are the same.
-Each channel has specific rights to air certain events.
-For example, on September 17th, CBS will be airing NY Giants vs. Chicago, while FOX takes on the broadcasting rights to Atlanta vs. Dallas.
-And the list goes on.
+Each channel has specific rights to air certain events on specific days.

 So, each channel has something to offer.
 But, what if you can get all of them in one place?
 What if there’s a platform that allows you to switch channels at will?
 Well, there are several platforms for that and they don’t even need a cable subscription.